irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Rename a file, then move that file to a different directory.= $ mv textfile.txt text, mv /c/Git\ hub/text /c/Users/nadja/OneDrive/Bilder

 12.mkdir (Make Directory)
+Quiz
+What command is use to make a directory?=